Letters from Foster Care

 Destiny’s letter took third prize, for which she was awarded $25.

-One response to “Letters from Foster Care”
+One thought on “Letters from Foster Care

 Leave a Reply